stephenajulu/julzinsight.co/content/blog/why-your-business-feels-stuck.md

       relativeUrl: true
 layout: post
 ---
 If your business feels like it’s running uphill with a backpack full of bricks, you’re not alone.
-Most founders aren’t inefficient—they’re trapped in broken infrastructure.
+Most founders aren’t inefficient; they’re trapped in broken infrastructure.

 ### Your Tools Don’t Talk to Each Other